Are you trying to scout out some super fun things to do in Brisbane with kids?

 And lastly, there are also free city bus loops!
-These go around the CBD and operates every 10-15 min during the day!
+These go around the CBD and operate every 10-15 min during the day!
 Great way to hop on and off instead of having to drag the kids around on foot!

 Is this your first trip to Australia?
-The Beginners’ Guide to Visiting Australia has loads of handy tips, hints and information for you!
+The Beginners’ Guide to Visiting Australia has loads of handy tips, hints, and information for you!

 Over to you: